barbazul/1kfa/mod_guide_gm.md

 This is a game where the players play together on the same team.

-Before the game begins, establish for *every* PC, what makes them feel most at home, and how they characters already know each other.
+Before the game begins, establish for *every* PC, what makes them feel most at home, and how the characters already know each other.

 Ask the group to choose by consensus one of these things that they all have in common, and ask them to describe why this common thing bonds them